What Does “Halal” Mean?

 The Halal Economy

 Muslim consumers are becoming increasingly conscious of their purchases.
-The demand for certified products and services has grown steadily since the early 1990s, with the halal market being among the fastest growing globally.
+The demand for certified products and services has consequently grown steadily since the early 1990s, with the halal market being among the fastest growing globally.
 Its total volume is estimated at just over $ 2 trillion.
 The European share amounts to about 70 billion Euros.
 In Germany alone, around 400 companies currently offer products with halal seals.
 Much of these are active in the food production sector.
 Other growth segments include cosmetics and pharmacy, lifestyle and clothing, and services such as finance and tourism.
 By 2020, market share is expected to increase by a further 6 percent.